Carter M. Buford

-Biography

 Early years

-Carter Martin Buford was born March 3, 1876, in Barnesville, Missouri, today known as Ellington, where he attended public school.
+Carter Martin Buford was born March 3, 1876, in Barnesville, Missouri (today known as Ellington) to the former America Moore(d.1915), and her farmer husband, Abraham (Abe) Buford (d.1912).
+His paternal ancestry could be traced to Revolutionary War officer Abraham Buford, who moved to Kentucky, and his grandfather John Buford had become the first white settler of Reynolds County, Missouri when he settled there with his wife.
+Carter Buford attended the local public schools.
 After graduation Buford attended Cape Girardeau Normal School, known today as Southeast Missouri State University.

-Following his time in college, Buford entered the field of education, teaching in the schools for a time before winning election as Commissioner of Schools for Reynolds County in 1897.
+Following his time in college, Buford taught in local schools for a time before winning election as Commissioner of Schools for Reynolds County in 1897.

 Buford later studied law, gaining admittance to the Missouri Bar in 1905.
-He subsequently entered into legal practice in his home town of Ellington.
+He then began a private legal practice in his home town of Ellington.

 He would move away from the school system two years later, assuming the position of Reynolds County Recorder—a position which he would retain until his election to the Missouri State Senate in 1906.

 Political career

 Missouri State Senator Carter M. Buford as he appeared in 1919.

-Buford ran as a Democrat for the Missouri Senate in November 1906, winning election to his first term of office.
-Buford was elected from the 24th Missouri Senate District, an electoral area which encompassed parts of Reynolds, Phelps, Washington, Dent, Iron, and Crawford counties.
+Buford first successfully ran outside his home county as a Democrat for the Missouri Senate in November 1906.
+His 24th Missouri Senate District also encompassed parts of Reynolds, Phelps, Washington, Dent, Iron, and Crawford counties.

 He won re-election to a second 4-year term in November 1910 by a substantial majority—one of 13 Democratic senators elected out of 18 contested seats.
 These joined 11 Democratic holdovers not up for election, constituting a substantial majority of the 34 seat body.
 Buford began to rise in the ranks during this second term of office, emerging as floor leader for the Democratic caucus.

 Among Buford's early legislative achievements was the introduction of a school district consolidation bill which enabled the establishment of a network of free rural high schools in 1913.
 Prior to the passage of this bill, rural Missouri children faced being transported sometimes significant distances to public schools located in urban centers or the paying of tuition at various rural "academies" located around the state.

 Buford won a third term of office in the 24th Senate District in November 1914.
 Shortly after the election Buford was one of three senators named to the state's Auditing Committee by Democratic Governor Elliott W. Major—a committee which he chaired.
 The committee was responsible for checking and verifying the physical bonds and securities held by the government of Missouri in bank vaults around the state.